microsoft/AzureTRE/docs/tre-admins/upgrading-resources.md

 1. Copy the `_etag` property from the response body.
 1. Click `Try it out` on the `PATCH` `/api/workspace/{workspace_id}` operation.
 1. Provide your `workspace_id` and `_etag` parameters which you've just copied.
-1. Feel out the following json document in the `Request body` parameter and click `Execute`.
+1. Provide the following payload with the desired version in the `Request body` parameter and click `Execute`.
     ```json
     {
       "templateVersion": "1.0.1",